0x84f/osu-wiki/news/2023/2023-03-02-osumonthly-8.md

 ## Did you know?

 In the earliest osu! days, a separate program was used to update osu! called "osume".
-Alongside the fact you downloaded updates from there, skins that were deemed finished and of good quality were also added to it, making them available to download via the utility.
+Besides its function of updating the game, skins that were deemed finished and of good quality were also made downloadable straight through the updater.

 ![](/wiki/shared/news/2023-03-02-osumonthly-8/did-you-know-feb23.png)